-The building is to be contained within the building envelope, but is to occupy only a percentage of the building envelope (as determined by the floorplate controls in Section B3.3 Floorplate).
+All elements of the building (including decks, balconies, entry porches, verandahs, porte-cocheres, undercrofts and the like) are to be contained within the building envelope.
 There is an allowance for eaves outside the building envelope as long as the protrusion is below the inclined plane (where one applies).